Chosker/ue4-style-guide/README.md

 <a name="s-uvs-no-overlapping"></a>
 #### 4.1.2 All Meshes Must Not Have Overlapping UVs for Lightmaps

 Pretty simple.
-All meshes, regardless how they are to be used, should have valid non-overlapping UVs.
+If Baked lighting is used then all meshes, regardless how they are to be used, should have valid non-overlapping UVs on the Lightmap UV set.

 <a name="4.2"></a>
 <a name="s-lods"></a>